ovh/docs/pages/platform/ai-training/35_TUTO_weights_and_biases/guide.en-ca.md

 #### Notebook using Pytorch and Weights & Biases is based on YOLOv5 and the COCO dataset

 The aim of this tutorial is to show how Weights & Biases can be used with the YOLOv5 real-time object detection framework.
-In oder to achieve this, the YOLOv5 s, m, l and x models performance will be compare on the COCO dataset for the same number of epochs.
+In order to achieve this, the YOLOv5 s, m, l and x models performance will be compared on the COCO dataset for the same number of epochs.

 A preview of this notebook can be found on [GitHub](https://github.com/ovh/ai-training-examples/blob/main/notebooks/pytorch/tuto/notebook_Weights_and_Biases_yolov5.ipynb).